Southclaws/ScavengeSurvive/README.md

  public server:

         filterscripts object-loader rcon
-        plugins streamer sscanf CTime Whirlpool FileManager dns
+        plugins crashdetect streamer sscanf CTime Whirlpool FileManager irc socket

 5. **Set up gamemode settings in your _"./scriptfiles/SSS/settings.json"_ file**

- This will not self-create if absent due to SAMPSON not having write API.
+ This is an INI file with game settings that will self-create if absent.
  Not all settings must be present, here is an example:
  ```
- {
-   "player":
-   {
-     "allow-pause-map":1,
-     "combat-log-window":60,
-     "nametag-distance":5.000000,
-     "vehicle-surfing":1
-   },
-   "server":
-   {
-     "max-uptime":3600,
-     "motd":"Welcome to Southclaw's Scavenge and Survive!"
-   }
- }
+ player/max-tab-out-time=600000
+ player/combat-log-window=30
+ player/interior-entry=0
+ autosave/autosave-toggle=1
+ autosave/autosave-interval=60000
+ vehicle-spawn/spawn-chance=5.0
  ```

 6. **Enjoy!**